radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-PM.md

 ## Form groups and assemble real data
 Last hour at the end of the 1st day.
 Form the groups at the end of the day organized around the 16 new datasets.
-Get params files for the real data and fire off the ipyrad assemblies on google cloud instances (needs to be set up).
+Get params files for the real data and fire off the ipyrad assemblies on google cloud instances.

+If you are very curious you can check out how the google cloud infrastructure was configured for this workshop: [Google cloud setup](gcloud-install.html)